morganblevins/scanning-photocurrent-microscope/PbTaSe2-experiment-May-20-2024.md

 PbTaSe2 from 2DSemiconductor.com, deposited on HS39626-WO: SSP w/2 Semi-Std Flats & 2850 A°±5% Wet Thermal Oxide.

-Electrodes fabricated in the MIT Nano lab May 23, 2023 by Morgan Blevins.
+Electrodes fabricated around flakes in the MIT Nano lab May 23, 2023 by Morgan Blevins.

+PPMS measurements performed on the "orange" flake by Thanh Ngyu

 <img width="676" alt="image" src="https://github.com/morganblevins/scanning-photocurrent-microscope/assets/75329182/2f3baff4-8f25-413e-92a7-c0197308f6b1">

 <img width="647" alt="image" src="https://github.com/morganblevins/scanning-photocurrent-microscope/assets/75329182/80c6a184-9f9a-4ee1-95b4-d3fe15a23738">

 Starting with the "blue" flake on the PbTaSe2 chip 4, which is wirebonded to electrodes 4,5, 20, 21, and 22.
 First I do a quick reflection map of a flake that is not part of the circuit to confirm the system is working.